syncfusion-content/wpf-docs/wpf/SfDataGrid/Editing.md

-> Note: You can switch between Edit Mode and View Mode by pressing the F2 key.
+N> You can switch between Edit Mode and View Mode by pressing the F2 key.

 The DataGrid control also provides the following properties in Grid Columns to support editing.